jeffscott72/PacketTracer_Assessment_Values/README.md

 * Wireless LAN Controller (haven't started this yet)

 ## Misc
-### Regular Expression for MOTD & Description values
+### Regular Expressions for MOTD & Description values
 Value | Setting
 ------------ | -------------
 {{RegEx:.+}} | Match anything, has to be at least one character